Priority delivery slots

 You should contact the supermarket directly to see what they can do to help you.
 Your local council may also be able to help you request priority delivery.
 Once you have priority delivery, you’ll need to book slots when you place your order with the supermarket.

-Extra help from some supermarkets
+Other help from supermarkets

 Volunteer shopping cards

-See more about help from volunteers below.
+You can find out more about help from volunteers later on this page.

 Other ways to get food delivered

 You could try calling any smaller grocery shops in your area and see if they’ll do deliveries.

 Some local grocery shops are now delivering a selection of their products via food delivery services such as Deliveroo (M&S also have a partnership with them), Uber Eats and Just Eat.
 You may need to download an app to see what is available in your local area.